ravish2002/Wellcare/README.md

 - Responsive UI design for seamless user experience across devices.
 - Utilizes React-Toastify for notifications, React Router DOM for page routing, and FontAwesomeIcon for icons.

-## Contributing

-Contributions are welcome!
-If you find a bug or have a feature request, please open an issue or submit a pull request.